 What is it?

 Frameline's Generations Filmmaker Workshop is a FREE ten-week intergenerational workshop for beginning filmmakers created in partnership with TILT.
-You will work collaboratively with other Bay Area LGBTQ youth and elders to write, script, cast, storyboard, shoot, and edit a short film that will screen at the 37th San Francisco International LGBT Film Festival June 20-30, 2013.
+You will work collaboratively with other Bay Area LGBTQ youth and elders to write, script, cast, storyboard, shoot, and edit a short film that will screen at the 38th San Francisco International LGBT Film Festival in June 2014.
 Through hands-on exercises, you will learn how to make a movie from beginning to end – from using a digital video camera to directing actors to editing your footage.
 The theme for 2014 is "This Time; This Place."
 You will also get a stipend for your full participation.

 Who is it for?